 If you were looking for advice on sealing other types of stone also, you can see our complete guide here: Do You Need To Seal Natural Stone Paving?

 By keeping on top of it, you can keep that deep black colour you purchased the stone for.
-But it is important to know it will require this extra maintenance and not to opt for this material if you are not willing to do the work.
+But it is important to know it will require this extra maintenance and you should not to opt for this material if you are not willing to do the work.
 You will be disappointed!

 Also not a problem!
 There is a specialist product on the market that was developed thanks to the outbreak of this Black Limestone 'curse'.
 It is called Back-to-Black Limestone from Azpects and is designed to bring your black limestone paving slabs back to life.
-You can see a full demonstration here:

 So all is not lost.
 Black Limestone is a wonderful option for so many and with the evolution of the landscaping industry, there are ways to cure the 'curse' and even avoid it altogether.

 Don't write off Black Limestone as an option!
 It's not a cursed stone that's completely unsuitable for any project.
-You can have tremendous success with it and and create spaces that are an incredibly contemporary and really make an impact.
+You can have tremendous success with it and create spaces that are incredibly contemporary and really make an impact.

 If you can find a Kota Black Limestone as opposed to a Kadapa Black Limestone, it will go a long way to ensure the long-term quality of your project.
 But we say this with a warning: Only purchase this stone if you are willing to follow best-practice procedures and really take time maintaining it, even if it is the superior quality limestone.
-The Curse of Black Limestone hasn't just been created as a smear campaign for the material, it's well founded and tests have been done.
+The Curse of Black Limestone hasn't just been created as a smear campaign for the material, it's well-founded and tests have been done.
 The stone will fade and be slightly disappointing if you aren't willing to stay on top of it.

 Black Limestone isn't for everyone!
 Let us make that clear... but for those who want a slab that doesn't cost the earth and are willing to maintain it, it should not be written off altogether.